 Bake for 25 minutes or until golden brown.
 Cool for 30 minutes.

-Add 2 tablespoons milk to 1/2 cup powdered sugar.
+Combine milk, vanilla and powdered sugar.
 Whisk until the lumps are gone.
 Transfer pastry to serving platter and drizzle this glaze over top.
 Let it set before serving.

 We usually make this for holiday breakfasts, like Christmas and Thanksgiving.
 Slice and serve — yum.